jspenger/paciofspython/FINALREPORT.md

 ## Contents
-- Introduction
+1. Introduction
-- Implementation - PacioFS
+2. Implementation - PacioFS
-- Implementation - PacioFSPython
+3. Implementation - PacioFSPython
-- Discussion
+4. Discussion

-## Introduction
+## 1. Introduction
 PacioFS is a tamper-proof, distributed file system.
-The project scope involves the research and development of algorithms and protocols for manipulation proof, scalable and fault tolerant storage of data on the basis of blockchain technology.
+The project involves research and development of algorithms and protocols for manipulation proof, scalable and fault tolerant storage of data on the basis of blockchain technology.

 **Project information:**
 - Name: Pacio
 - Funding: Bundesministerium für Wirtschaft und Energie
 - https://www.zib.de/projects/pacio
-- Employment: Research Assistant Oct 2019 - Apr 2020

-## Implementation - PacioFS
+## 2. Implementation - PacioFS
 PacioFS is the original version of PacioFS.
 It is implemented in languages Java, C++, using extensions: grpc, FUSE, MultiChain, Akka.
 It provides a deployment to Kubernetes and Docker, and automatic build integration using Travis-CI.